Dabu Block Printing

 Style & Variety of Dabu Prints

 Dabu printing is used to create a lot of different designs and patterns.
 This includes varieties of colors and motifs.
-The typical motifs used are ones of a peacock, mangoes, leaves, cornstalks(boota), sunflower, and animal figures.
+The typical motifs used are ones of a peacock, mangoes, leaves, cornstalks(boota), sunflowers, and animal figures.
 Geometric shapes, dots, and wary lines are also used.
 Dabu Block printing design is used to create all types of Indian garments, from Dabu Printed sarees and Dabu Printed salwar kameez to Dabu Printed shirts, tunics, and kurtas.
 Dabu Printed Scarves, stoles, and shawls printed with Dabu designs are also very common, as well as accessories like totes and jhola bags.
 Dabu Block printing is also used to decorate linens, bedsheets, bed covers, cushions, and curtains.

 The Present status of Dabu Block Printing